gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ```

 The following is the **DeviceTwinBlinkRateHandler** implementation.
-The handler function is called when the device receives a **LedBlinkRate** device twin desired property message from Azure IoT Central.
+The handler function is called when the device receives a **LedBlinkRate** desired property message from Azure IoT Central.

 ```c
 /// <summary>